thekhalidsha/easy-fullscreen/README.md

-# React Easy Fullpage
+# React Easy fullscreen

-**A simple and lightweight React component for creating fullpage slides (horizontal or vertical).**
+**A simple and lightweight React component for creating fullscreen slides (horizontal or vertical).**
 Perfect for portfolios, landing pages, and presentations.

 ---